Positive and Negative Effects of Recycling

 Reduction of pollution: Plastic is one of the most important sources of pollution on earth.
 Recycling the solid waste can lead to its reduction and prevent the contamination of the surroundings.
 Burying plastic beneath the earth is not the permanent solution because it may cause soil and water pollution.
 With the help of recycling technique, you can make the environment green and protect people from pollution-related disease.

 Enhancing the employment opportunities: Recycling the waste has become a huge industry in the world.
 Millions of people are employed to accomplish the task.
 According to the survey, more than a million people can get jobs if the US promotes the recycling of 75% of the waste it generates on a regular basis.

 Hygiene issue: Debris is collected on the site for further processing which may create a health issue for the workers and the population located in the vicinity.
 When the dumps sites are left by the trash collectors, the chemicals mix with the soil and water causing pollution.
 Open trash sites come in contact with rain and contaminate the ground water.

 Costly proposition: Recycling paper can be a costly endeavor as the waste has to be transported and processed using industrial techniques such as bleaching.
 One cannot guarantee that the recycle finished product would have the same quality as the original.
 Usage of harsh chemicals during recycling exposes people to health hazards.
 Plastics can be recycled but few varieties require special procedures that are costly.

 In a nutshell, one can say that positives far outweigh the negatives as far as recycling is concerned.
 Therefore, it should be adopted by people keep their environment clean.

-- positive effects of recycling
+- negative aspects of recycling

-- positive effect of recycling
+- positive sides of recycling